A possibility-theoretic solution to Basu's Bayesian--frequentist via media: Priorities have changed

 The reader surely recognizes that my description of what it means for a method to ``work'' is very much frequentist.
 The reader surely is also aware that these frequentist considerations, and my definition of ``works,'' don't align with the fully-conditional likelihood/Bayesian considerations of Basu and others. ``Don't align'' is an understatement, these two considerations are almost completely incompatible---if a method ``works'' in the sense above, then it almost always falls short of Basu's foundational bar.
 So where does this leave us?
 For sure, a subject that's central to the advancement of knowledge shouldn't abandon its foundations altogether for the {\em priorit\'e du jour}.
-But it's similarly embarrassing for the same subject to hold up a foundational standard that's not taken seriously by any of today's methods-developing statisticians.
-Even modern Bayesian methods fail to meet Basu's standard.
-The incompatibility of the likelihood principle and the use of default priors is well known.
-More generally, there's a relevant selection bias in the Bayesian literature: we only see Bayesian methods that have been demonstrated to ``work'' in the sense above, either theoretically or empirically, and since that demonstration depends on the model, sample space, etc., the likelihood principle fails.
+But it's similarly embarrassing for the same subject to hold up a foundational standard that's not generally taken seriously by today's methods-developing statisticians.
+Even modern Bayesian methods fail to meet Basu's high standard.
+It's of course well-known that the (common) use of default priors is incompatible with the likelihood principle.
+Moreover, there's a relevant selection bias in the Bayesian literature: the Bayesian methods that appear in publications tend to be those that have been demonstrated to ``work'' in the sense above, either theoretically or empirically.\footnote{An anonymous reviewer asked for some evidence to support this claim, so I scanned the 2022 volume of {\em Bayesian Analysis} and noted which papers offered a demonstration that the proposed method ``works'' based on a proof of consistency or a simulation study.
+Of the 45 published papers, I counted 37 papers (about 82\%) with a significant focus on the proposed method's frequentist performance.} These demonstrations fix the data-generating process, so adopting a Bayesian solution in an application because the method ``works'' under certain data-generating processes is a violation of the likelihood principle.

 To be fair, the Scylla at the frequentist pole isn't any more pleasant than the Charybdis at Bayesian pole.
 Aside from not really addressing the question of {\em inference}, the pure performance focus hasn't proved to ensure reliability, as the replication crisis has revealed.
 The take-away, again, is that the problem of statistical inference can't be fully resolved at either of the extreme poles; the nuance if a genuine {\em via media} is necessary.